tellor-io/layer/adr/adr1006 - dispute levels.md

 After specifying the dispute category, the disputer will submit an amount of TRB up to the minimum slashing amount before the dispute can initiate.
 If they don’t have enough funds themselves, for up to one day, others can add to the pot until they hit the slashing amount(1, 5, or 100 percent depending on the slashing category).
 Once the amount is hit (could be hit instantly upon proposing the dispute, or could take up to a day), the potential slashing amount will be taken from the disputed reporter and placed into a locked state in an escrow and released upon dispute resolution to the winning party.

 To clarify, a warning is more of a pause.
 For example, your machine submitted a bad value.
-Address it and click "unjail" to resume again.
+Address it and run the "unjail" function to resume.
 A minor infraction will usually come after a warning, for example, you're submitting 1% under everyone else repeatedly and threatening to pull down the median.
 Finally a major infraction should be saved for attacks.
 The reporter is slashed entirely.
 For example, if a bad value is submitted for (e.g. BTC 1M), we can assume it's not an attack and submit a warning.
 If however, they unjail themselves and continue to submit bad values, they run the risk of being slashed entirely.

 ## Alternative Approaches

-### no categories - free floating percentages
+### No categories - free floating percentages

-One option is to just have the disputer pick a percent of the reporters stake and submit for a dispute.
+Instead of implementing strict stake percentages to initiate disputes, one option is to just have the disputer pick a percent of the reporters stake and submit for a dispute.
 Then jail time could also be on a scale (up to 2 days (vote time) as a percent of stake).
 This would be relatively straight forward to code, but we'd expect categories and norms to pop up similar to what we proposed.
 For new reporters and disputers it could also be unclear as to how much to dispute.
 By having clear categories with examples, we hope to minimize the chance of full disputes being open for minor issues.

-### different weights for each category
+### Different weights for each category

-1, 5, and 100 we're picked relatively arbitrarily.
-The 100% is obviously correct for stopping an attack, but we went back and forth between 1 and 5 vs higher numbers like 5, 10 or even 10, 25.
+The 1%, 5%, and 100% of the stake for initiating disputes were picked relatively arbitrarily.
+The 100% is obviously correct for stopping an attack, but we went back and forth between 1% and 5% vs higher numbers like 5%, 10% or even 10%, 25%.
 Ultimately the cosmos ecosystem is much more exposed to smaller slashing penalties and the larger amounts seem unnecessary if we have a sufficiently decentralized reporter set.
 Additionally, these levels can be adjusted by governance if they seem insufficient.

 ## Issues / Notes on Implementation

 One issue to keep in mind with regard to jail times and slashing is that it is likely that LST's pop up for reporter/validator stakes.
-Should this happen, reporters will likely have little lock up with regard to posting bad prices and we can opt for faster freezing as its not their stake that they are actually losing.
+Should this happen, reporters will likely have little lock up with regard to posting bad prices and we can opt for faster freezing as it is not their stake that they are actually losing.
 This is a problem with any delegated system and must be monitored that incentives and slashing conditions properly discentivize operators even if it is not their capital.

 ## References / Links